What happens at orientation?

 Parents are welcome to join in for many of the activities on the first day of the orientation program.
 By late afternoon however we encourage them to head home as we have much planned to keep new students busy from that point on.

 During the Fall Orientation program in August commuter students are invited to attend a special Commuter Welcome Program on the Thursday prior to the 3-day Orientation.
 This program includes lunch, a tour and an overview of new student Orientation.
 While commuter students are welcome to attend Friday and Sunday Orientation activities, the most critical sessions occur primarily on Saturday.
 For all students beginning at SUNY Delhi for the Spring term (January), the Orientation program runs two days (Saturday and Sunday), and commuters are welcome to attend both days.

 Please note: As a commuter you are required, like all students, to have a student mailbox, an email account, an ID card and so forth.
 Orientation is the BEST time to pick up these items and take care of business.

 Are there sessions for transfer students during Orientation?

-Yes, there is a special transfer track during the program.
-Transfer students should plan to attend all other sessions as well.
+Transfer students should plan to attend all orientation sessions.
 Don't assume that because you've been to another college that you know all there is to know.
 Each college and university does things a bit differently.
 Be informed about SUNY Delhi's programs and services.

 What does the orientation fee cover?